shubhamchandak/Canvas-in-Angular/README.md

 ## Local Server

-An Express app is build to lauch the website on localhost
+An Express app is build to lauch the website on localhost.
+After clonning the project install node modules by "npm install" and then launch the app with "npm start".
+The site can be accessed on localhost:8080 port.

 ## Production Server